 9. It Is Repetitive

-Since rote learning is nothing but memorizing information, it relies heavily on repetition of said information.
+Since rote learning is nothing but memorizing information, it relies heavily on information based on repetition.

-The learner needs to constantly reinforce a certain knowledge bite and this repetition stifles thought exploration and creativity when finding answers to a problem.
+The learner needs to constantly reinforce a certain bit of knowledge and this repetition stifles thought exploration and creativity when finding answers to a problem.

 Rote learning presents an answer to the learner and expects them to learn it and reproduce it as required; whereas meaningful thinking challenges the learner to “prove it.”

 In meaningful thinking, the burden of proving the answer lies firmly on the learners, and they need to come up with a plausible explanation for the conclusion they reached.

 On the other hand, in rote learning, there is nothing for the learner to prove.
 They have been provided the answer and know it’s right, so they are well within their comfort zone when presenting a solution.

 Group studies, research, and other factors that make up meaningful learning encourage socialization and learning from peers.

 Rote learning has the opposite effect because information has already been transferred by a single source, and it is the only one that is acceptable.
 This discourages discussions and further learning from social interactions.

 What I would like to clarify is that rote learning and meaningful learning are two sides of the same coin.
 They bridge the learning gap.